Schizo-writer-02/Schizo-writer-02/README.md

 ## Hi there 👋

+I am a master student and created this account to create a site for my questionnaire exercise.
+Nevertheless, I do believe that I will use it more later in my work after graduation.
+Therefore, I am looking forward to creating my first site and subsequent work.
+Who knows what future shall bring? :)

 <!--
 **Schizo-writer-02/Schizo-writer-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...